r00tus3r/Differential_Debugging/README.md

 # Differential Debugging

-I tried to find the sorting algorithms used in ls command in linux and Mac OS by reverse engineering it.
+I tried to find the sorting algorithms used in `ls` command in linux and Mac OS by reverse engineering it.
 While trying it, I learnt about differential debugging.
 That was a while back, I was doing it just for fun.
 I might publish a detailed blog on the same sometime later.
 This method is really useful when debugging large binaries.

 Briefly there are two steps in differential debugging.
 The first one is to get a trace of the instructions being executed and the second step is to mark the same instructions in the disassembly.
 This enables you to focus on the only parts required.

 Since we only need the instruction trace, I wrote a small GDB script.
 You can use tools like PIN or r2 as well to get the same.
+Put a breakpoint at start address i.e. the address from which you want to start the trace.
+Run a loop till the end address, single stepping each instruction.
+The output will be logged into the file out.

 ```
 define func